 In the short term, it is important that a child learns about their allergy and feels confident that they can manage the allergy and its symptoms if their parents are not nearby.
 For young children this may happen as part of their preparation for nursery or school.
 If a child has a food allergy, it is important they know what it is they are allergic to and have the confidence to tell other people what they are allergic to.
 This will include routinely asking if food contains the allergen before they eat it.
 As children get older, understanding their allergy will mean they are comfortable when going out with friends, or staying away overnight.
 This will reinforce their developing sense of independence which is an important stage of growing up.

-Education and understanding can also help children accept their treatment regimes and feel more inclined to follow them.
+Education and understanding can also help children accept their treatment regimes, his empowering them to take an active role in managing their allergies rather than feeling passive and seeing the treatments as something that happen to them.
 This approach helps with symptom control but also enables children to see allergy treatment and prevention as part of their day-to-day life.
-This empowers them to take an active role in managing their allergies rather than feeling passive and seeing the treatments as something that happen to them.

-If the parent and child understand why a treatment is recommended, then they are more likely to follow the advice which means the allergies will be well managed.
-This is particularly important when children are away from their parent’s charge.
-Similarly, when carers understand the treatments and regime, they have the confidence to help the child and to know when to say ‘no’ if necessary.
+If the parent and child understand why a treatment is recommended then they are more likely to follow the advice which means the allergies will be well managed.

 When an older child has been avoiding allergens for as long as they can remember, they can almost become unaware of what the allergies are and the dangers associated with them.
-During teenage years when children are becoming more independent and are more often out of their parent’s control, they can suffer more allergic reactions than at any other time.
+During teenage years when children are becoming more independent, they can suffer more allergic reactions than at any other time.
 This may be due to a number of factors; having successfully avoided an allergen for a number of years, they may underestimate how serious an allergic reaction could be, or may not believe they have an allergy at all.
 Other young people do remember having an allergic reaction and what it felt like, or may have become so fearful of the allergen, that they feel restricted in their daily lives, limiting their activities.

 By teaching your child to identify the potential triggers and how to manage symptoms you can help them in the long term as well as the short term.
 A number of studies have shown that some children do not even recognise what they are allergic to because they have been so sheltered from the allergens for fear of a reaction.
 As a parent you know your child best but it is important that every child has the opportunity to take control of their allergy as soon as they are able.